GAO rejects protest of DHS Eagle contract award

 - By Wilson P. Dizard III

-The Government Accountability Office earlier this month closed Indus Corp.'s bid protest over the Homeland Security Department's multibillion-dollar Eagle contract for IT services.
+The Government Accountability Office yesterday closed Indus Corp.'s bid protest over the Homeland Security Department's multibillion-dollar Eagle contract for IT services.

 Dan Gordon, GAO's associate general counsel, said his agency had closed the Indus bid protest because the company failed to state a legally valid reason for the protest.